GIVE at St. Paul's

 Is my stewardship defined only by the money give to the church?

 Time and service given to others are critical components of stewardship.
-Our church cannot function without your gifts of time and service.
+Our church cannot function without your gifts of time and service, as well.

-Our 2023 budget is designed to continue our new ministries, maintain staff at current level, and continue our outreach to our community and the diocese.
-It will also continue our return to in-person worship, service, and programing as it’s safe to do so.
+Our budget is designed to continue our new ministries, maintain staff at current level, and continue our outreach to our community and the diocese.